OntimizeWeb/docs/_docs/03-make-changes.md

 ## Overview

-In this section we are going to make some simple changes on Quickstart app code.
+In this section we are going to make some simple changes on QuickStart app code.
 We are going to see how to add new field into a form.
 Once added, we are going to learn how to apply our validation logic over this field, and finally, we are going to navigate to other screen of the application.